-Spain arrive with less noise than most contenders, which is usually a good sign for a team that prefers the ball, trusts its spacing and does not need chaos to feel alive.
+Spain move into the knockouts with less noise than most contenders, which is usually a good sign for a team that prefers the ball, trusts its spacing and does not need chaos to feel alive.

 At a glance